 Over the last few years, free shipping had become an increasing given—last year, next-day and 2-day shipping was dangled out as incentive.
 Don't expect that this year, given the increase in online shipping as everyone remains stuck at home.

 Instead, anticipate a mix of free shipping incentives plus curbside pick-up for purchases made at major retailers (as applicable).
-We recommend signing up for newsletters now, so that if any free shipping promotions crop up between now and the end of December, you'll get notified.
+We recommend signing up for newsletters now, so that you’ll get notified if any free shipping promotions crop up between now and the end of December.
 You can unsubscribe after you're done with your shopping.

 How to return Black Friday purchases

 Return policies vary across stores, but most U.S. retailers offer extended windows for returns and exchanges for items purchased in November and most of December.
 Be sure to read the return policy for each site you shop at.
 One particularly novel one this year is Newegg's price-match guarantee: Purchase an eligible item between November 1 through November 22, and if it drops in price on or before November 30, you'll automatically be refunded the difference.

-Other considerations: Before buying, check to see if it’s easy to return the item, and if it will cost you anything (like for shipping).
+Also, before making a purchase, check to see if it’s easy to return the item and if it will cost you anything (like for shipping).
 If you’re not careful, and you end up not needing the item, you could lose money on the purchase.

 Our picks for Black Friday deals

 We’ll have several curated lists for Black Friday tech deals, which we’ll release as the deals reach critical mass.
-(We’ll add the links below.)
+(We’ll add the links below as they go live.)
 You can expect to see our picks for the best early deals first.
-Here’s to hoping for another good year of bargains!
+Here’s to hoping for another superb year of bargains!